-Our campus students are available for full-time internships following their first year, and typically graduate in December of their second year.
-Online students are typically working professionals, but there are a number throughout the US and overseas who may also be seeking internship opportunities.
+Our campus students are available for full-time internships following their first academic year, and typically graduate in December of their second year.
+Online students are typically working professionals, but there are a number throughout the US and overseas who may also be seeking employment opportunities.

 Reaching our Students

 Career Services Manager Karen Beaudry works exclusively with CFRM students to enhance their professional skills during their time in the program.
 She can be reached at email@example.com, or 206.616.9359 to discuss how we can help address any employment needs your company may have.

 Prospective employers who are interested in speaking with a representative of the Computational Finance & Risk Management program should contact us.
 Each year, we compile a book of resumes for our on-campus students, which we are happy to provide for your review upon request.

 We are glad to post an internship or full-time opportunity specifically to our CFRM students and can work with you to identify the best-qualified students.
 Please contact us to forward a copy of the job description and the information on how to apply.

 Employers who wish to post position more broadly across the UW campus should contact the UW Career & Internship Center.

 Visiting the UW campus is the best method to meet many of our students at once.
 Please contact either the UW Career & Internship Center or the CFRM program directly if you wish to set up interviews with students in the Computational Finance & Risk Management program.